moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/analytics.md

 Support uses Zendesk Explore for SSOT instead of Tableau.
 We do that because of the following reasons:

 1. Zendesk Explore refresh data on Hourly basis unlike Tableau which refreshes only at 04:00 AM UTC so no data lag.
+However sync can take upto two hours so maximum difference possible is 3 hours from last refresh.
 1. Zendesk Explore has some built-in metrics which are unavailable in Tableau.
 1. Zendesk Explore reflects Data on event based updates.
 For example, priority switching is almost directly reportable in Zendesk Explore.
+1. Zendesk Explore does not include Deleted Tickets.
+Only Tableau can have deleted tickets in the reports.
+If you want reporting which includes deleted tickets in Explore, it is only possible using `Support: Updates history` dataset with `Deletion` metric.

 Due to aforementioned reasons, if you need a report based on Support Metrics or based on real-time support analytics, please contact #support_operations on Slack.